ruben-laso/sc25-apdx641-correct/README.md

 ## Introduction

-This action aims to allow users to execute their jobs (and by extension, CI flows) on
+This COntinuous Reproducibility with a Remote Execution Tool (CORRECT) action aims to allow users to execute their jobs (and by extension, CI flows) on [Globus Compute](https://globus-compute.readthedocs.io/en/stable/sdk.html) Endpoints within their GitHub Action workflows.
-[Globus Compute](https://globus-compute.readthedocs.io/en/stable/sdk.html)
-Endpoints within their GitHub Action workflows.